ilachill/ilachill.github.io/index.md

 # [](#header-1)Talks

 *   **An update on the Concrete Framework.**
-	*	March 2023 - At 6th HomomorphicEncryption.org Standards Meeting (Seoul, Korea) - joint to Damien Ligier.
+	*	March 2023 - At 6th HomomorphicEncryption.org Standards Meeting (Seoul, South Korea) - joint to Damien Ligier.

 *   **Introduction to FHE and the TFHE scheme.**
 	*	February 2023 - At EECS 598-09 Privacy-Enhanced Technologies (PETs) by Todd Austin - Electrical Engineering and Computer Science - The University of Michigan (invited lecture).